futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 # Performance Test Cases and Scenarios

-We have two types of tests, API tests, and end-to-end tests:
+We have two types of test:
 - For API level tests, we test the Alcor APIs only.
 Requests are sent directly from Rally to Alcor, then let Alcor do its job and write in DB
-  - Within API level tests, we mainly have Port, Subnet, VPC create and list test.
+  - Within API level tests, we mainly have Port, Subnet, VPC creation and list test.
 - For end-to-end tests, Rally will still send API requests to Alcor and let Alcor do its thing.
 The difference has been that we are using the results from Alcor; Alcor has to configure ACA and let nova boot VMs and attach the Port to the VMs.
   - For end-to-end tests, we mainly have different scenarios for how many VM per VPC since all end-to-end tests booting VM will require the entire VPC, Subnet, and Port to function.